How Does Love and Logic Parenting Work?

 Love and Logic Parenting

-There are various effective parenting techniques, one of which is “Love and Logic parenting,” which we will be discussing in this article.
+Various effective parenting techniques exist, one of which is “Love and Logic parenting,” which we will discuss in this article.

-The parenting technique “Love and Logic” aims to teach children responsibility while also bringing the fun back into parenting.
+The parenting technique “Love and Logic” aims to teach children responsibility while bringing fun back into parenting.

 Jim Fay, a former school administrator, prominent educational consultant, Charles Fay, Ph.D., a child psychologist, and child psychiatrist Foster Cline, MD, have characterized and advanced the Love and Logic parenting system.